Frequently asked questions

 What happens if I am not offered a residential college place?

-In the event that there is no availability in any College, we will work closely with the University of Melbourne to provide you with information about alternative accommodation options that are provided by the University if necessary.
+In the event that there is no availability in any College, we will work closely with the University of Melbourne to provide you with information about alternative accommodation options that are provided by the University.

 I haven't heard back about my application.
 What should I do?